gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 This is used to introduce the concept of a __syntax error__ which is a prelude to introducing debugging.

-The logical thinking is further reinforce by challenging the pupils to update the program given only the output.
+The logical thinking is further reinforced by challenging the pupils to update the program given only the output.

 ### Objective
 The objective is to reinforce the classes knowledge of strings and how they are printed in Go.
 This is achieved by correcting a program that will not run.
-This is used to introduced the concept of a syntax errors.
+This is used to introduce the concept of a syntax errors.
 Syntax errors are a prelude to debugging.

 The example program will again require the class to use the text editor (either